 A major charm of Crater Lake is that the whole lake and its setting can be taken in by the eye at one time.
 Yet its size is impressive.
 The lake is about 20 square miles in area, 6 miles wide, and has 20 miles of shoreline.
-Measuring 1,983 feet in depth, it is one of the deepest in North America and among the deepest in the world.
+Measuring 1,996 feet in depth, it is the second deepest in North America and seventh deepest known in the world.

 The surrounding cliffs rise as much as 2,000 feet to the uneven crater rim which averages about 7,000 feet in elevation.